 Notifying HMRC of a change of ARD

-Any changes made to the ARD will affect your corporation tax accounting period, so you must notify HMRC of any such changes as soon as possible.
+Any changes made to the ARD will affect your Corporation Tax accounting period, so you must notify HMRC of any such changes as soon as possible.

 If you lengthen your financial year to a period longer than 12 months, you will have to file two Company Tax Returns (one return for the first 12 months and another for the extra months).

-Can I do my own company’s accounts?
+Can I prepare my own company accounts?

 Limited company accounting and taxation requirements are far more complex than those required by sole traders.
 Their accounts are on a much larger scale and they must adhere to strict accounting standards and practices set by the Financial Reporting Council (FRC).

-As a director, you are legally responsible for keeping accurate accounting records, filing true and fair annual accounts at Companies House and HMRC, working out the tax liabilities of your business, filing Company Tax Returns and preparing your own Self Assessment tax returns.
+As a director, you are legally responsible for keeping accurate accounting records, filing true and fair annual accounts at Companies House and HMRC, working out the tax liabilities of your business, filing Company Tax Returns, and preparing your own Self Assessment tax returns.

 There will be costs involved, of course, but the fees you pay to an accountant can be offset against the cost of your own time.
-An accountant can also suggest ways to minimise your tax bill and grow your business.
+An accountant can also suggest ways to minimise your tax bills and grow your business.